Find Affordable College Courses

 The colleges and universities below are the most popular for allied health majors pursuing a master's degree.

-Our analysis found The University of Texas Rio Grande Valley to be the most popular school for allied health professions students who want to pursue a master’s degree in Texas.
-Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.
+Our 2023 rankings named The University of Texas Rio Grande Valley the most popular school in Texas for allied health professions students working on their master’s degree.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

 About 68% of the students majoring in allied health at the school are women while 32% are male.